 If you knit all stitches instead of purling them in rows 1 and 3, you will get a reversible fabric that looks a lot like crochet mesh stitch.
 This stitch is perfect for summer tops, beach cover-ups and airy wraps.

-The most interesting (and mischievous 🙂 part is that this texture will keep any crafter guessing – is it knitted or crocheted?
-Be kind and tell them the truth 🙂 Or better yet, share this stitch pattern with them.
+The most interesting (and mischievous) feature of this stitch is that this texture will keep any crafter guessing – is it knitted or crocheted?
+Be kind and tell them the truth.
+Or better yet, share this stitch pattern with them.
 Happy knitting!

 If you enjoyed this tutorial,